rajuptvs/cmpe283/README.md

 Raju:

-Recognized that the CentOS kernel is simple to use, so gathered steps to start a CentOS kernel.
+Recognized that the Ubuntu Pro 22.0.4 kernel is simple to use, so gathered steps to start a UbuntuOS kernel.
 Final files were pushed to git and cloned into the virtual machine.
 Steps were completed in the outer and inner VMs, and snippets were collected.
 Assignment questions and answers were discussed.